cosmos/cosmos-sdk/x/mint/README.md

 The mint module stores it's params in state with the prefix of `0x01`, it can be updated with governance or the address with authority.
+**Note:** With the latest update, the addition of the `MaxSupply` parameter allows controlling the maximum supply of tokens minted by the module.
+A value of `0` indicates an unlimited supply.

 * Params: `mint/params -> legacy_amino(params)`